austozi/selfhosted/barcodebuddy/README.md

 ### User accounts

 This application needs to be configured manually on first use.
-To configure the instance, navigate to the application in the web browser (e.g. https://barcodebuddy.example.com) and follow the on-screen instructions to set up a user account and communication with Grocy.
+To do so, navigate to the instance in the web browser (e.g. https://barcodebuddy.example.com) and follow the on-screen instructions to set up a user account and enable the application to communicate with Grocy.
 This only needs to be done once.

 :information_source: **Notes**: